 The funnest game ever invented if you are a follower of the Zicherman school of thought (my comment).
 Borrowed from the Sebastian Deterding and inspired by Jakob Stjerning’s Progress Wars.

-Here are some quotes from Sebastian Deterding’s review of Gabe Zichermann’s book that help explain what I mean:
+Here are some quotes from Sebastian Deterding’s review of Gabe Zichermann’s book:

 “Intrinsic/extrinsic has nothing to do with “inside of me” versus “outside of me”.
 Rather, it refers to whether the motivation to do something is inherent in the activity itself, or whether we do something for a reason outside the activity.
 Intrinsically motivated are those activities we do for their own sake – dancing, cooking, playing, satisfying work, etc., whereas extrinsically motivated activities are those that we do for something else – to get paid, to avoid punishment or social pressure, to gain status, etc.”